terrato92/TableLeague-Reactive-MongoDB/README.md

 # Which Technologies We Will Use?

-Crud operations were performed using Spring Boot, H2 (Memory Based) Database and JSP.
+Crud operations were performed using Spring Boot, H2 (Memory Based) Database.

 Spring Boot was developed to be the fastest and easiest way to develop Spring based applications a framework.
 Thanks to Spring Boot, we can get rid of boilerplate code